 One envisioned her younger siblings growing up in her native place, finding good work and living a good life.

-Another envisioned her daughter born to her in this brothel growing up, going to school and getting a job far from this place.
+Another envisioned her daughter, who was born into this place, growing up, going to school and getting a job far from this place.